-- 1 Select Training > Training Plan. - 2 Select a scheduled workout.
+- 1 Select Training > Training Plan.

+- 2 Select ......

+- 3 Select a day to view a scheduled workout or a saved ride.

 Interval Workouts

 You can create interval workouts based on distance or time.
 The device saves your custom interval workout until you create another interval workout.
 You can use open intervals when you are riding a known distance.
 When you select , the device records an interval and moves to a rest interval.